 The Illinois Solar Energy Association (ISEA) is a 501-c-3 organization established on April 30, 1979.
 ISEA currently has an eleven (11) member Board of Directors of whom four Directors serve as Officers - President, Vice President, Secretary and Treasurer.
 Officers are elected for one-year terms by the Board of Directors.
 Board Directors are elected to 2-year terms either by Appointment or ISEA Member Voting in accordance with ISEA bylaws.

-As representatives of the membership of ISEA, the Board of Directors (Board) is the primary force advancing ISEA's fulfillment of service to its membership, to ISEA.
+As representatives of the membership of ISEA, the Board of Directors (Board) is the primary force advancing ISEA's fulfillment of service to its membership.

 Directors bring a diversity of talents and capabilities to ISEA, as well as a passion to materially fulfill its mission.

 Election candidates must be ISEA members to be eligible for a Director position.
 The Candidate can be an Individual, Senior/Student or part of a Business Member category.

 ISEA Directors are expected to lend their knowledge, skills and abilities to assist ISEA in executing its mission through fundraising, advocacy, education, marketing and related activities.
 Fundraising, through direct or leveraged actions, is key to the continued growth and success of ISEA.